Tellusant/docs/articles-posts/polusim-universe.md

 - **Nowcasts**.
 Companies (and countries) rarely know where they are at here and now.
 Yes, they know the months sales (sell-out), but is it good or bad relative to the market as a whole, relative to the closest competitor, relative to trend cleansed of seasonality?
 Our nowcasts allows a company to now current status.

 - **Economic risk**.
 This is a byproduct of TelluBase data.
-With some elegant math we show finanial and real-economy risk by country.
+With some elegant math we show financial and real-economy risk by country.

 - **TelluBase** is our global database with consumer economics and income distribution data for 218 countries, 2600 cities, and 2500 subdivisions for 2000-2050.
 It feeds automatically into each PoluSim module.
 It is also available as a standalone product.